 ‘She Said’ and 24 More Movies About Journalism, From the Heroic to the Dark

-The new movie "She Said" traces how reporters for The New York Times documented and exposed pervasive sexual harassment and assaults by disgraced film mogul Harvey Weinstein.
+The 2022 movie "She Said" traces how reporters for The New York Times documented and exposed pervasive sexual harassment and assaults by disgraced film mogul Harvey Weinstein.
 The reporting was a signature moment in the #MeToo movement.

 "She Said" also is the latest addition to a long list of journalism movies that provide an inside look at the challenges and dangers that journalists face when pursuing important, sometimes society-altering stories.

 Many fictionalized journalism movies - intentionally or not - also expose journalism's shortcomings, from a lack of diversity in newsroom staffing to inequitable treatment of women and people of color, for example.

 "Spotlight" (2015) showed how The Boston Globe exposed widespread and systemic child sex abuse by numerous Roman Catholic priests and the church's longtime cover-up of those crimes.